-Wilkes offers two graduate degrees —the Master of Arts and the Master of Fine Arts.
+Wilkes offers two graduate degrees in creative writing: Master of Arts and Master of Fine Arts.

 Master of Arts (M.A.) degree

-The M.A. requires 30 credits and can be completed in as little as 18 months.
-It is offered online with limited campus visits.
-It is offered in two convenient, online formats.
+The M.A. in Creative Writing requires 30 credits and is typically completed in 18 months.
+It is offered online, with limited campus visits, in two convenient formats.

-- Low-residency: eight-day residencies in Wilkes-Barre each January or June
+• Low-residency: eight-day residencies in Wilkes-Barre each January and June

 A bachelor's degree in any field is accepted for admission.
+(You do not have to have majored in English or Creative Writing.)
 If you do not have a degree, please call us to discuss program options at (800) WILKES-U Ext.
 4547.

 30 total credits